Tuesday, December 26, 2017

 a fossilized leaf I split from a layer

-of Eocene silt that sits, placidly,
+of Eocene silt that now sits under

-beside the monitor on my desk.
+beside the laptop on my desk.

 A message received: